AKUA MIND BODY

 Seeking help as a family unit

 Addiction and mental health disorders affect the entire family, and therefore treatment and recovery are also a family approach.
 A professional should treat the individual who is struggling with an addiction or a mental health disorder.
 Still, family members should also undergo counseling to gain a better understanding and perspective about the disease and their loved ones.
 Family therapy can help families become aware of their own needs and aid in keeping substance abuse from moving from one generation to another.
 Since addiction and mental health are a family process, each family member can benefit from talking to a professional.
-They learn healthy coping skills, communication skills, empathy, behavioral modification, and can also be educated on the process of addiction and how to cope and lived with a loved one who is in treatment.
+They learn healthy coping skills, communication skills, empathy, and behavioral modification, and can also be educated on the process of addiction and how to cope and live with a loved one who is in treatment.

 You might also like

-November 18, 2022
+November 28, 2022

 Skip to content